 - Longitudinal drains of sufficient capacity will be provided on both sides of the road to accommodate increased run-off. - In urban stretches, the lined drains will be provided with cut in between to facilitate ground water recharging.
 The cut will be made of granular coarse material, which will increase the infiltration rate. - Rainwater Harvesting pits will be provided in consultation with Ground Water Boards covering the entire project stretch The recharge pit can only be provided at those locations where the water table is greater than 5 m deep.
 The schematic plan of rainwater harvesting is presented in Annexure 9.5.
 The Contractor will have to collect the information about the water table and then construct the rainwater harvesting pits which will be approved by the Engineer and PIU-UPPWD.
-The Contractor will submit completion after construction of rainwater harvesting pits along with their details duly certifies by the Engineer and PIU-UPPWD. - The Contractor will arrange separate water supply arrangement for construction work and will not interfere with the normal public water supply.
+The Contractor will submit completion after construction of rainwater harvesting pits along with their details duly certified by the Engineer and PIU-UPPWD. - The Contractor will maintain the rainwater harvesting pits till defect liability period and periodical maintenance of the structures will be ensured by the PWD afterwards to keep them effective. - The Contractor will arrange separate water supply arrangement for construction work and will not interfere with the normal public water supply.